Women’s

 The Thyroid's Connection to the Menstrual Cycle & Fertility

-- The anatomy and physiology of the thyroid gland
+- Describe the anatomy and physiology of the thyroid gland and its role in metabolism, energy production, and overall hormonal balance

-- Role of the thyroid in maintaining a healthy menstrual cycle and optimal fertility
+- Explain the role of thyroid hormones in supporting a healthy menstrual cycle and optimal fertility

-- The impact of thyroid dysfunction on the brain and nervous system
+- Identify the impact of thyroid dysfunction on the brain, mood, and nervous system

 Lecture 1: Introduction to the Thyroid Gland